 Stewart’s first peer-reviewed academic paper, “‘I Have Only Words to Play With!’: Riddling Lolita’s Logodaedaly,” was published in Nabokov Studies vol. 17 (2022).

-His second peer-reviewed paper, entitled “Dreaming Los Angeles through Jacques Derrida’s ‘Envois,'” is in review for Project Passage no. 2.
+His second peer-reviewed paper, entitled “Dreaming Los Angeles through Jacques Derrida’s ‘Envois,'” was published in Passage no. 2.
 (2022).

 Stewart has acted as a peer reviewer for the scholarly journal Humanimalia (2021).